-- Completed Student Complaint Forms and all accompanying documentation will be submitted to the Director of Student Services. - The Director of Student Services will verify the receipt of the student complaint and forward the form and all accompanying documentation to the Campus Director and Director of Education for review, investigation, and resolution. - Upon resolution with the student, the Director of Student Services will confirm the resolution with the student, in writing.
-Signatures of receipt are required. - Upon resolution with the student, the Director of Student Services will complete the Penn Commercial portion of the Student Complaint Form and it will be maintained in the schools master student complaint file. - While a student is in any phase of the grievance process, he/she should participate fully in all coursework until a determination of the grievance or appeal is made.
+- The completed Student Complaint Form and all accompanying documentation will be submitted to the Director of Student Services. - The Director of Student Services will verify the receipt of the student complaint and forward the form and all accompanying documentation to the Campus Director and Director of Education for review, investigation, and resolution. - Upon resolution with the student, the Director of Student Services will confirm the resolution with the student, in writing.
+Signatures of receipt are required. - Upon resolution with the student, the Director of Student Services will complete the Penn Commercial portion of the Student Complaint Form and it will be maintained in the school's master student complaint file. - While a student is in any phase of the grievance process, he/she should participate fully in all coursework until a determination of the grievance or appeal is made.